BaldPolnareff/ESR/ESR.md

 The subdivision is illustrated by a functional tree.

+Furthermore, the N2 diagram highlights the interaction of systems (structural, mechanical, electrical, functional, thermal, etc) and simplifies the budgets calculation.

 ## Mission architecture

 Based on the previous examinations and results, three main mission architectures have been thoroughly discussed.